ncolomer/energy-monitor/docs/CONTRIBUTING.md

 This project is implemented in [Rust](https://www.rust-lang.org/).

-Following sections are some tips to ease development cycle, especially if you code on MacOS.
+Following sections describe tips to ease development cycle, especially if you code on MacOS.

 ## Compile and lint locally